 Faculty workshop: A gentle introduction to data analyses

 Have you forgotten most of your stats training?
 Never understood it in the first place?
 Do you skip over the statistics sections when reading a journal article?
-Do you wish you could converse more effectively with your statistician?
+Do you wish you could converse more effectively about statistics with your team?

 This seminar is designed for faculty who desire a reintroduction to basic statistical concepts for clinically-focused research.
-Presented in plain English with many illustrations, this session will cover foundational statistical concepts, including: p-value, effect size, confidence intervals, sample size and power, and some common statistical tests.
+Presented in plain English with many illustrations, this session will cover foundational statistical concepts, including p-value, effect size, confidence intervals, sample size and power, and some common statistical tests.
 Whatever your background, this gentle reintroduction will increase your comfort and confidence when it comes to statistics.
+After completing this activity participants will be able to identify and practice foundational statistical concepts and increase their comfort and confidence when it comes to statistics.

-This workshop is hosted by the Office of Faculty Development, and is open to faculty only.
-Questions?
-Contact Jordan Wright at firstname.lastname@example.org.
-If you are a person with a disability who requires an accommodation to attend this workshop, or have questions about accessibility, please contact Jordan Wright.
-Please also let Jordan know if you have any dietary restrictions or food allergies.
-Please allow at least two weeks advance notice as some accommodations may require more time for the university to arrange.
+This workshop is hosted by the Office of Faculty Development and is intended for faculty.
+If you are a person with a disability who requires an accommodation to attend this workshop or have questions about accessibility, please contact us at UMMS-Faculty-Development@med.umich.edu.

 The University of Michigan Medical School is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.